Skip to Main Content

 • Leave Status as Being Prepared

-• Check that the Date Due Back matches the course end date (it should auto-populate)
+• Check that the Due Back Date matches the course end date in Alma (it should auto-populate)

 • Click Add and Close